 In case of event security, for live ingest of mobile video, the objective is to aggregate all such video sources in a consistent way, providing live, near-real-time or post event, the picture of a given action scene, seen from as many angles as possible in an editor, operator, or end-user friendly manner.
 For event and venue security, this applies to the supervision rooms, but also ideally, if feasible, to field staff fitted with hand held or wearable terminals providing a multi-sensorial rendering preventing any efficiency loss in their missions.
 Minimum objective would be to be able to smoothly and synchronously insert videos from a limited number of mobile devices (e.g. 10, typically for emergency calls) in the traditional displays based on video-surveillance streams, providing the security staff with a close insider’s view of a security incident, all this being available near-live, near-real-time (with delay ranging between 1-5s) and post-event for forensics investigations.

-Target KPIs - Rich Media Orchestration for Smart Habitats

-Smart habitats are growing rapidly with the help of the Internet of Everything.
-Even though the main focuses are on sensors, actuators and small restricted devices, ich media integration to smart habitats is another key objective to reach.
-We would like to bring rich media integration for inhabitants from the entertainment domain to digital signage and from security and surveillance to peer-to-peer video communications.
-We are going to use technological and business innovations described in MOS2S in order to reach that objective.
-There are several restrictions according to the RMOSH pilot.
-We are going to focus on security and trust, effective delivery and storage, lifecycle definition and creating reusable components.
-We would like to focus on video delivery speed, and all lags for livestreams should be under 2 seconds.
-We are going to have 4-5 different sub-applications focusing on entertainment (VoD and TV), security surveillance (security cameras), and digital signage, mobile access to system and video archive for smart habitats.
-Re-using common components through those applications is another aim and we are targeting to use 70 percent of common components in all applications.

 Consortium overview

 For many Public Authorities, it is crucial to already have at the PO stage a clear national consortium as well as clear costs & effort figures: indeed, many countries need to decide on national budgets before the FPP deadline, which means significant changes between POs and FPPs at the consortium and cost levels should be limited to clearly needed updates (in particular, based on the PO evaluation feedback from reviewers and Public Authorities).